Trial Attorneys Serving the State of Louisiana

 DWI charges are harsh enough, but if a DWI resulted in an injury or death, the penalties are more severe.
 You can’t depend on just any legal team to protect your best interests in this type of case.
 You need award-winning lawyers who can compel a jury to believe you are innocent through effective defense strategies and articulate communication.

-Many attorneys are incapable of handling DWI cases involving vehicular negligent injuring and vehicular homicide, but our Baton Rouge DWI lawyers are equipped to handle even the most complex cases.
+Many attorneys won’t touch DWI cases involving vehicular negligent injuring and vehicular homicide, but our Baton Rouge DWI lawyers are equipped to handle even the most complex cases.
 We are well-versed in both sides of the law and have a proven track record for favorable results, therefore there is no better team to fight for your freedom than Dewey & Braud Law, LLC.

 Louisiana Revised Statute 14:32.1 defines vehicular homicide as, “the killing of a human being caused proximately or caused directly by an offender engaged in the operation of any motor vehicle whether or not the offender had the intent to cause death or great bodily harm, when certain conditions exist and such condition was a contributing factor to the killing.” ((see LA RS 14:62.1 A (1)- (7) )